theimowski/master-thesis/docs/section-paradigms.md

 ### Parametric polymorphism

-Parametric polymorphism is a very important concept in functional programming.
+Parametric polymorphism is a very important concept in FP.
 It enables to treat functions as general-purpose components that can operate on arbitrary type of data.
 First description of parametric polymorphism was made by Strachey in {{{strachey2000fundamental}}}, where the author also described related concept of ad hoc polymorphism.
 In contrast to parametric polymorphism, ad hoc polymorphism relies on application of a function to a restricted set of types, such as addition `(+)` operation can be applied to integers or real numbers.